Love Never Dies (musical): Background

 Andrew Lloyd Webber first began plans for a sequel to his 1986 hit musical, The Phantom of the Opera, in 1990.
 Following a conversation with Maria Björnson, the designer of The Phantom of the Opera, Lloyd Webber decided that, were a sequel to come about, it would be set in New York City at the turn of the 20th century.
 One of his ideas was to have the Phantom live above ground in Manhattan's first penthouse, but he rejected this when he saw a TV documentary about the Coney Island fairground.
 Lloyd Webber began collaborating with author Frederick Forsyth on the project, but it soon fell apart as Lloyd Webber felt the ideas they were developing would be difficult to adapt for a stage musical.
+For Webber's 50th birthday concert in 1998, Kiri Te Kanawa performed the song, The Heart Is Slow To Learn which was written for the Forsyth version of the musical, the song would be reworked into the titular song Love Never Dies.
 Forsyth went on to publish some of the ideas he had worked on with Lloyd Webber in 1999 as a novel entitled The Phantom of Manhattan.

 Lloyd Webber returned to the project in 2006, collaborating with a number of writers and directors.
 However, he still did not feel the ideas he had were adaptable into a piece of musical theatre.
 Finally, in early 2007, Lloyd Webber approached Ben Elton (who had served as the librettist for Lloyd Webber's The Beautiful Game) to help shape a synopsis for a sequel, based on Lloyd Webber's initial ideas.
 Elton's treatment of the story focused more on the original characters of The Phantom of the Opera and omitted new characters that Lloyd Webber and Forsyth had developed.
 Lloyd Webber was pleased with Elton's treatment and began work on the sequel.
 In March 2007, he announced he would be moving forward with the project.
 When Lloyd Webber approached the lyricist Glenn Slater to join the project, Slater's initial thought was that "it just sounded like a terrible idea".

 The sequel was delayed because Lloyd Webber's six-month-old kitten Otto, a rare-breed Turkish Van, climbed onto Lloyd Webber's Clavinova digital piano and managed to delete the entire score.
 Lloyd Webber was unable to recover any of it from the instrument, but was eventually able to reconstruct the score.
 In 2008, Lloyd Webber first announced that the sequel would likely be called Phantom: Once Upon Another Time, and the first act was performed at his annual Sydmonton Festival.
 The Phantom was played by Ramin Karimloo and Raoul was played by Alistair Robbins.
 However, in September 2008, during the BBC's Birthday in the Park concert celebrating his 60th birthday, Lloyd Webber announced that the title would be Love Never Dies.
 In other workshop readings, Raoul and Christine were played by Aaron Lazar and Elena Shaddow.